braydenc303/GitTutorial/README.md

 -Do a git commit -m”Resolved merge conflict.”

 Once the conflict is resolved, do a git push origin my-branch.

-Then go to git hub to determine the rest of the workflow.
+Now go to github website.
+Navigate to your repository.
+You should be promted to create a pull request.
+Click on:

+to create a pull request.

+Because of the workflow the we have used to this point, there should be no merge conflicts.
+This because you are working on this by yourself.
+This may not be the case if you are working in a group.
+However, conflicts should be minimized using this approach.